 Finally, we can also create a helper function for WideResNet-22, which has 3 groups, 3 residual blocks per group and

 .
 It’s always a good idea to define flexible and generic models, so that you can easily experiment with deeper or wider networks.

 Let’s define a couple of helper functions for instantiating the model and evaluating the results:

-, which involves gradually increasing the learning rate and decreasing the momentum till about halfway into the cycle, and then doing the opposite.
+Finally, let’s train the model using the 1 cycle policy, which involves gradually increasing the learning rate and decreasing the momentum till about halfway into the cycle, and then doing the opposite.
 Here’s what it looks like: